bethac07/qi_2024_analysis_lab_manual/qi_2024_analysis_lab_manual/Lab05_DL4MIA_Zero_N2V_StarDist_CellPose2.md

 <img src="images/lab05/image3.png" style="width:4.89583in;height:3.54107in" />

-First, we need to select which initial model to use (in the screenshot above, we are retraining the ‘cyto’ model (but of course you may choose to retrain any available model).
+First, we need to select which initial model to use (in the screenshot above, we are retraining the `cyto` model (but of course you may choose to retrain any available model).
 You can, and should, give your new model a name.
 You can also see which (corrected) images you are going to retrain the model on under ‘filenames’, and the number of masks that